symfony/symfony-docs/cookbook/routing/method_parameters.rst

 Unfortunately, life isn't quite this simple, since most browsers do not support sending PUT and DELETE requests.
 Fortunately Symfony2 provides you with a simple way of working around this limitation.
-By including a ``_method`` parameter in the query string or parameters of an HTTP request Symfony2 will use this as the method when matching routes.
+By including a ``_method`` parameter in the query string or parameters of an HTTP request, Symfony2 will use this as the method when matching routes.
 This can be done easily in forms with a hidden field.
 Suppose you have a form for editing a blog post: